albertllousas/functional-domain-driven-design/README.md

         }
 }
 ```
+**Note:** This is a funtion but could be a class, it does not matter
 > Shall we include external dependencies in this stage?

 Well it depends, matter of taste, in my case I prefer to go one step further and be dependency agnostic in the workflows